Ms Thuy Mason

 Teaching and learning

-I am committed to delivering excellent and inclusive teaching as demonstrated by gaining my Senior Fellow of the Higher Education Academy (SFHEA) status.
-All my teaching materials have been uniquely developed and tailor-made to student characteristics.
-My teaching has a strong focus to help my students to master the 5 Cs Communication, Calculation, Consulting, Clinical, Critical thinking, which have been advocated in recent months as part of the future skills for graduates.
+I am committed to delivering excellent and inclusive teaching, demonstrated by attainment of Senior Fellowship of the Higher Education Academy (SFHEA) status.
+All my teaching materials are developed and tailored to suit student characteristics.
+My teaching strongly focuses on simulation, helping students accomplish the 5 Cs: Communication, Calculation, Consulting, Clinical, and Critical thinking, thereby supporting Kingston University's Future Skills strategies.

-I make sure my teaching encapsulates spiralling, both horizontally and vertically, linking science to practice and promotes application of knowledge.
-I have been a module leader for several modules, both at undergraduate and postgraduate levels.
-I contribute to both teaching and assessments, designing learning and teaching material for several modules in the School of Life Sciences, Pharmacy and Chemistry, many since their conceptions, including PY4020 (Role of the pharmacist), PY4120 (Introduction to pharmacy practice), PY5110 (Medicines, health and wellbeing), PY5040 (Cardiorespiratory I), PY6150 (Gut, Liver, Skin and Central Nervous System), PY6020 (Endocrine, reproduction, inflammatory) PY6030 (Cardiorespiratory II), PY7020 (Effective decision making for pharmacy practice) , PY7030 (Research Methods and Project), CH7060 (Manufacture and clinical trials), CH6400 (Regulatory Affairs).
+My teaching encapsulates spiralling, horizontally and vertically, linking science to practice and promoting application of knowledge.
+I have led several modules at undergraduate and postgraduate levels.
+I often lead both teaching and assessments, designing learning and teaching materials in the School of Life Sciences, Pharmacy, and Chemistry.
+I have been involved in these modules since their inception, including: PY4020 (Role of the Pharmacist), PY4120 (Introduction to Pharmacy Practice), PY5110 (Medicines, Health, and Wellbeing), PY5040 (Cardiorespiratory I), PY6150 (Gut, Liver, Skin, and Central Nervous System), PY6020 (Endocrine, Reproduction, Inflammatory), PY6030 (Cardiorespiratory II), PY7020 (Effective Decision Making for Pharmacy Practice), PY7950 (Research Methods and Project), CH7060 (Manufacture and Clinical Trials), CH6400 (Regulatory Affairs).

-Apart from teaching, I am also the assessment lead for level 7.
-I make it my mission that this high-stake assessment is robust and fair for students.
+I am also Assessment Lead for level 7.
+I ensure this high-stakes assessment is robust and fair for students.

 I am a reflective and agile practitioner.
-During the pandemic, I was very quick in converting my teaching materials to an engaging format so students' learning was not compromised.
-For instance, I produced a number of mock-up packaging of medicines to teach product selection online.
-This replicated being in a pharmacy environment during placements and served to supplement their learning during lockdown.
+During the pandemic, I quickly converted teaching materials to an engaging format so students' learning was not compromised.
+For instance, I produced mock-up packaging of medicines to teach product selection online.
+This replicated being in a pharmacy environment during placements and supplemented learning during lockdown.

-Beyond the realm of academia, I am recognised as a pharmacovigilance expert.
-I work with pharmaceutical industries and health regulators globally, where I assist preparing dossiers to maintain and secure licences, with a strong focus on drug safety.
-I use this current knowledge to teach on CH7060 and CH6400.
-I also share my experience with students and help them with mock interviews towards their first step securing a place in the industry.
+Beyond academia, I am recognised as a pharmacovigilance expert, working with pharmaceutical companies and health regulators.
+I author dossiers to maintain and secure licences, with strong focus on drug safety.
+I use this knowledge to teach CH7060 and CH6400.
+I share my experience with students and help them with mock interviews towards their first step into the industry.

 Undergraduate courses taught